 <麻豆果冻传媒 class='so-dt-title' id="school-rankings">School Rankings麻豆果冻传媒>

-Prosper High School's student population of 3,769 students has grown by 9% over five school years.
+Prosper High School's student population of 3,449 students has stayed relatively flat over five school years.

 Grades Offered